COMMUNITY TO COMMUNITY: POLICY EQUITY FOR ALL

 Research Seed Grant Competition

-C2C is inviting applications for research seed grants for projects that begin during summer 2023.
+C2C is inviting applications for research seed grants for projects that begin during the summer of 2024.
 The grants will support Northeastern faculty, post-doctoral students, or PhD students engaging in research-practice partnerships to conduct research with a city agency, state department, or community-based organization with the goal of using research evidence to change a policy or practice.
 The goal of the seed grant funding is to aid in the development of projects with the goal of providing proof of concept to seek additional support from either internal or external sources.

 Applicants may request up to $5,000, which can be used for project-related expenses such as travel, purchase of data or software, materials, participant recruitment, and funding for students as research assistants.
 In rare instances, these funds may be used to purchase hardware if the hardware is necessary for the development of project.
 Neither faculty salary nor faculty course releases are supported under this program.
 Most projects will be funded for six months; all unexpended funds will be returned to C2C after 12 months (from date of notification).